nadjano/longrnaseq/README.md

 ### Optional Parameters

-- `--sqanti_dir`: Path to SQANTI3 installation directory (required for SQANTI analysis)
 - `--sqanti_test`: Enable test mode for SQANTI_reads(processes only first 2 samples)
 - `-bg`: Run pipeline in background
 - `-resume`: Resume previous run from where it left off

 ### Important Notes

-- Only the `singularity` profile is currently supported
-- All file paths should be absolute paths
-- The `sqanti_test` parameter is useful for testing with reduced sample sizes
-- The pipeline will create a `work` directory in your current location for temporary files

 > [!WARNING]